mixpanel/docs/pages/docs/admin/pricing-and-plans/mixpanel-for-startups.md

 Eligible startups can [apply directly](https://mixpanel.com/startups-apply/) for the startup program.
 Credits will be added to your account and automatically be applied to eligible line items when purchasing or upgrading to an annual [Growth or Enterprise plan](https://mixpanel.com/pricing/#edit-plan) via our plan builder.

 Once you have successfully applied, you need to click 'Redeem Now' and you will be guided to our plan builder where you can select the number of events you will need, along with adding on premium features like [Data Pipelines](https://mixpanel.com/data-pipeline/) and/or [Group Analytics](https://mixpanel.com/group-analytics/).
-You can also access the plan builder via the Billing section in your Organization settings.
+You can also access the plan builder via the Billing section in your Organization Settings.

 The offer is activated as soon as you successfully apply and are approved for the program.
-From that date, you will begin your 1 year free of Mixpanel.
+From that date, you will begin your one free year of Mixpanel.

 #### How does the startup program work?

 Once accepted into the program, \$50,000 worth of credits will be added to your account.
 These credits are applied to your monthly bill, covering up to \$50,000 in total usage per year.
 Any additional usage costs in excess of \$50,000 are not covered by the program and charged to the credit card on file.

-#### When does my 1 year free begin?
+#### When does my one free year begin?

 The startup program offer is activated as soon as you apply and are accepted into the program.
 After you are accepted, you will be directed to our plan builder where you can purchase an annual plan and premium features.
-Your 1 year free will begin once you are accepted.
+Your one free year will begin once you are accepted.
 If you are not ready for the startup program, you can signup for a [Free plan](https://mixpanel.com/pricing/) and then apply to the startup program when you’re ready to take advantage of the offer.
 Startups are in Mixpanel’s DNA — so we have the most generous free plan in the market (20M events per month) to help you get started.

 #### What happens if my usage exceeds \$50,000 within the first year?